 We recognize that intensive, personalized recruitment and outreach is necessary to engage participants and their families, particularly when participants are from groups traditionally underrepresented.
 Our staff and community partners will actively seek engagement from underrepresented populations through home visits and recruiting in partnership with the faith-based community and other community groups that serve the underrepresented populations.
 It is not enough to let young people and their families know they are eligible for services.
 We also will identify and address barriers to participation.
 During our prior programs, we developed the capacity to understand and meet accommodation needs.
 Examples of accommodations provided include: tailored materials to meet the needs of vision impaired participants, translators to meet the needs of hearing-impaired participants, and specialized transportation to accommodate wheelchair-bound participants as they seek to attend events.
-Particular attention will be paid to gauge participation of individuals from under-represented groups to determine if they are participating at the same rates as other students.
-Similarly, attention will be paid to the progress of participants of underrepresented groups to determine if they are having gains at the same rates as other students.
+Particular attention will be paid to gauge participation of individuals from under-represented groups to determine if they are participants of underrepresented groups to determine if they are having gains at the same rates as other students.
 Continual review of the data will lead to modifications in recruitment or service delivery as needed.